programminghistorian/jekyll/lessons/keywords-in-context-using-n-grams.md

 Since we want to work with words as opposed to characters or phonemes, it will be much easier to create n-grams using a list of words rather than strings.
-As you already know, Python can easily turn a string into a list using the split operation.
-Once split it becomes simple to retrieve a subsequence of adjacent words in the list by using a slice, represented as two indexes separated by a colon.
+As you already know, Python can easily turn a string into a list using the `split` operation.
+Once split it becomes simple to retrieve a subsequence of adjacent words in the list by using a *slice*, represented as two indexes separated by a colon.
 This was introduced when working with strings in [Manipulating Strings in Python][].